 When you put your employees first, they will put your customers first.
 Showing your employees that you value and respect them will make them happier at work, and employees who are happy at work give better customer service.
 They will be more motivated, have more energy and enthusiasm and be more loyal to the business.

-On the other hand, when the company and management consistently side with customers instead of with employees, it sends a clear message to the team that they are not valued and therefore they have to put up with bad treatment from customers.
+On the other hand, when management consistently side with customers instead of with employees, it sends a clear message to the team that they are not valued and therefore they have to put up with bad treatment from customers.
 When this attitude prevails, employees stop caring about service and they are unlikely to give genuinely good customer service.

 3. It rewards bad customer behaviour